klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/5-frontend-code.md

 ```

-`'App.js'` is root component of our tutorial app.
+`'App.js'` is the root component of our tutorial app.

 ```js